Last October I wrote

 Figure 1

 During the bubble, NFTs exhibited wild swings in price and volume although a generally decreasing trend as shown in Barbon and Ranaldo's Figure 1.
 Their research focused on whether it was possible to predict these swings, and whether there were sophisticated market players capable of using these predictions to profit from the ups and avoid the downs.
-They write:

 The key question that motivates our research is whether the predictive power of asset bubbles is more effectively discerned by scrutinizing the conduct of individual investors.
 In line with the asset bubble narrative, we posit that if there exists a larger cohort of sophisticated investors with a heightened degree of skill and expertise, their augmented presence should predict fewer incidents of speculative bubble bursts.
 Three main results stand out from our analysis: First, aggregate variables such as high volatility, price acceleration, and low turnover significantly predict crashes.
 Second, some investors persistently perform better than others, and their characteristics suggest that they are more sophisticated, with superior information and skills.
 Third, a greater presence of sophisticated agents in the price run-up significantly decreases the risk of a subsequent crash and increases ex-post positive returns.
 In contrast, a smaller number of individual investors and more price manipulation through “wash trading” increase the crash risk and predict more illiquidity in the crash phase, thus exacerbating the adverse effects.